 Answer: Wrap your thumb over the neck of the guitar & use the web between your thumb and index finger as the pivot point.

 Focus on the sound of your vibrato first – finger motions second.
 Many lead guitar players do the opposite.

 They try to find the best hand position pay little attention to the sound.

 Sloppy, out of control vibrato that often sounds like a mosquito.

-Here is how to avoid this problem and make your vibrato sound great:
+Here is how to avoid this problem and make any guitar melody sound great with vibrato:

 Slides – this is an easy lead guitar speed technique to play and it adds a lot of fire to your notes (especially when you combine slides with vibrato in a single guitar melody).

 There are several slide variations to focus on: